TheCyberLocal/Blind75-Docs/blind75-collection/bit-manipulation/number-of-1-bits/problem.md

 ## Textbook Problem

 You are given an unsigned integer `n`.
 Return the number of `1` bits in its binary representation.
+This is also known as the Hamming weight.

 You may assume `n` is a non-negative integer which fits within `32-bits`.